-Migraine is more than just a headache.
-Anyone who has ever suffered from the misery of a migraine will tell you that they can be anything from unsettling and uncomfortable to downright incapacitating.
+A migraine is more than just a headache.
+Anyone who has ever suffered from the misery of a migraine will tell you that it can be anything from unsettling and uncomfortable to downright incapacitating.

 What Is a Migraine Headache?

-Some people who experience sudden, severe, or recurrent migraines will need to be seen by a doctor and examined for other possible conditions.
-But in most cases, migraines have to be managed and treated as there is no cure.
-And often, no obvious triggers are apparently known.
+Some people who experience sudden, severe, or recurrent migraines need to be seen by a doctor and examined for other possible conditions.
+But in most cases, migraines must be managed and treated as there is no cure.
+And often, no obvious triggers are known.
 Migraine can sometimes be associated with other more severe conditions.
 If you have what you think is a migraine for the first time, better seek advice from a medical professional.